SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/log-ingestion.md

 ## Log Throttling

 Part of managing spikes in activity is properly slowing the rate of ingestion while the demand is at its peak, known as throttling.
-This section pertains to logs, for metrics see [Metrics Throttling] (../../Metrics/Understand_and_Manage_Metric_Volume/Metric_Throttling.md "Metric Throttling").
+This section pertains to logs, for metrics see [Metrics Throttling](../../metrics/understand-manage-metric-volume/metric-throttling.md).

 :::note
 All accounts are subject to throttling, regardless of plan type (Cloud Flex or Cloud Flex Credits) or [Data Tier](/docs/manage/partitions-and-data-tiers).